 More journey data is needed from heavy goods vehicle fleets to continue building this picture of freight charging needs in Scotland, and the researchers are inviting operators to provide this.

-Further investigation is also needed of with fewer existing facilities like service stations and truck stops where charging points could be installed.
+Further investigation is also needed of remote areas with fewer existing facilities like service stations and truck stops where charging points could be installed.
 These were identified on the A9 north of Invergordon and in Shetland.
 Stakeholders in the research also suggest the A82 and A83 in Argyll and Bute, which are "important freight routes for timber, aquaculture and access to the Western Isles."

 The A77 to Cairnryan in Stranraer is another remote area where "potential gaps in charging infrastructure require further modeling," the researchers say.
 Transport by ferry to the Scottish islands also needs to be accounted for in modeling.